mchaynes/pulumi-bootstrap/README.md

 1. A local developer environment that uses `docker-compose` to spin up a local mongodb instance
 1. A unit & integration testable developer experience where all "infrastructure" is injected into your "business logic"

+## Concept: `WHOAMI`
+`WHOAMI` is an environment variable that determines "who" this application is.
+When we run `node ./bin/index.js`, we supply `WHOAMI` so that the application knows what its job is.

+### I am: `root`
+All operations that I would consider `sudo` operations for cloud resources happen as root.
+This includes initial setup and managing permissions at a level above a single instance of the application

+### I am: `mchaynes-laptop`
+This is live application that runs on my laptop.
+It uses `LocalDockerMongo` as its mongo db instance and uses `ExpressServer` to run the API.

+### I am: `github-actions-mchaynes`
+Environment/Branch/App specific github-action role.
+This incarnation of the app runs `bootstraps` then bails out.
+It does not run forever

 # That's nice, but isn't that just a regular Pulumi program?